rstacruz/til-2013/_posts/2015-03-06-mocha-clean.md

 ### Try it out

 It's available via npm, and works with Mocha 1.x in Node.js and in the browser.
 The source is available in GitHub: [rstacruz/mocha-clean][src].

 ```sh
 $ npm install --save-dev mocha-clean
 ```

+### Merging into Mocha?

+A pull request is currently open in Mocha to integrate this functionality into Mocha itself.
+Check out [#1564](https://github.com/mochajs/mocha/pull/1564) and offer your support and comments.

 [src]: https://github.com/rstacruz/mocha-clean
 [Mocha]: http://visionmedia.github.io/mocha